babelouest/ulfius/README.md

 You can fill the maps in the `_u_request` structure with parameters, they will be used to build the request.
 Note that if you fill `_u_request.map_post_body` with parameters, the content-type `application/x-www-form-urlencoded` will be use to encode the data.

 The response parameters is stored into the `_u_response` structure.
-If you specify NULL for the response structure, the http call will still be made but no response details will be specified.
+If you specify NULL for the response structure, the http call will still be made but no response details will be returned.

 Return value is U_OK on success.